 The current tailings emplacement area (U-Cut) has approval under the Abel Project Approval.
-At current production levels (i.e. with Abel in care and maintenance) the current emplacement area is expected to be filled during 2019.
+At current production levels (i.e. with Abel in care and maintenance) the current emplacement area is expected to reach allowable capacity during 2022.
 Bloomfield has approval from the Dam Safety Committee to raise the wall on the U Cut tailings emplacement area (a prescribed dam).
 However at this stage this option is not expected to proceed.

 When tailings placement in the U-Cut tailings dam ceases a new tailings emplacement area will be established within the active mine void which would receive fine tailings throughout the remainder of the project.
-This future in pit tailings emplacement area is referred to as the S-Cut tailings facility (Plan 3C & 4).
+This future in pit tailings emplacement area is referred to as the S-Cut tailings facility (Plan 3A & 4A).

 As it is currently unknown if Abel Underground Mine would recommence operations in the future, or if Tasman Extension will commence, there are a number of variables with regard to tailings emplacement.
 The future tailings emplacement strategy would therefore need to be reassessed on a regular basis to consider the status of the Abel Underground Mine.
 The general location of the S Cut tailings area and tailings methodology are discussed in the 2017 EA (Mod 4) inside which tailings disposal could occur.
 This would allow the flexibility required to continue mining in the open cut pits while retaining the option to create tailings emplacement areas throughout the life of the project.
-The location shown in Plan 3C and Plan 4 is indicative at this stage.
+The location is shown in Plan 3A to 3C.

-During the MOP term the appropriate legislative approvals will be obtained to allow decommissioning and capping of the U Cut tailings emplacement area.
+During the MOP term the appropriate legislative approvals will be obtained to allow decommissioning and capping of the U Cut tailings emplacement area and capping operations are due to commence.